nhofman/dualSeq_pipe/README.md

 | virus_genome | path to virus genome file (fasta) |
 | virus_genome_annotation | path to virus annotation file (gff/gtf) |

-- **config file**: A yaml file that defines the rules that will be executed and the rule specific parameters.
+- **pipeline config file**: A yaml file that defines the rules that will be executed and the rule specific parameters.
 An example pipeline_config.yaml can be found in the test folder.
 	- **comparisons file**: A tab-separated file that defines the comparisons for the differential gene expression analysis.
 The 1st column specifies the name of the numerator (e.g. treated) while the 2nd column gives the name of the denominator (e.g. untreated) for the log2 fold change calculation.
 The file path is specified in the config file.
 	- **host genome**: Host reference genome {fasta}.
 File path needs to be specified in config file.
 	- **host annotation**: Host reference annotation {gff/gtf}.
 File path needs to be specified in config file.